372nd COVID-19 fatality reported; Guam in 'high' COVID-19 risk level

-According to Dr. Robert "Bob" Leon Guerrero, DPHSS interim chief medical officer, and COVID-19 surveillance branch director Vince Campo, while Guam is in "high" community risk level, the increased hospital admissions are still "manageable."
+According to Dr. Robert "Bob" Leon Guerrero, DPHSS interim chief medical officer, and COVID-19 surveillance branch director Vince Campo, while Guam is in "high" community risk level, the increased numbers of hospital admissions remain "manageable."

 Gov. Lou Leon Guerrero's office said the same.

 "We continue to stay the course.
-Again, the numbers to watch are our COVID hospitalizations which remain manageable," according to the governor's director of communications, Krystal Paco-San Agustin.
+Again, the numbers to watch are our COVID hospitalizations, which remain manageable," said the governor's director of communications, Krystal Paco-San Agustin.

 - Case rate per 100,000 population: 406.9 cases.